elkorn/afronski.github.io/_posts/2013-11-02-low-level-nodejs-debugging-on-production.md

 So there is no *`mdb`*, no *`dtrace`*, no *SmartOS*.
 You can't also use your favorite debugger like [trace.gl](https://trace.gl/), [node-monkey](https://github.com/jwarkentin/node-monkey) or [node-inspector](https://github.com/node-inspector/node-inspector).
 You have got only `gdb` and your brain filled with low-level computer knowledge :wink:.

-Before we dive deeper into the internals of your application, let's begin the voodoo that is the process of setting the proper options in your *OS*.
-First we will remove the limit related with the *core dump* size:
+Before you dive deeper into the internals of your application, let's begin the voodoo that is the process of setting the proper options in your *OS*.
+First you will remove the limit related with the *core dump* size:

 {% highlight bash %}
 ~ $ sudo ulimit -c unlimited
 {% endhighlight %}

-Next, we set different path for these files (remember to put them on a partition with a huge amount of the free disk space):
+Next, you set different path for these files (remember to put them on a partition with a huge amount of the free disk space):

 {% highlight bash %}
 ~ $ echo '/tmp/core_%e.%p' | sudo tee /proc/sys/kernel/core_pattern